TehPurpleOne/Classicvania-Test/README.md

 # Classic Castlevania Example

-This is a close approximation of how to do a NES styled Castlevania game.
+This is a close approximation of how to do a NES styled Castlevania game in Godot using C#.
 A lot of work is needed for this to become a fully fledged project, but this example is more than enough to get you going.
 Please give credit where credit is due.

 ## Controls
 Arrows - Movement